-Let me offer an example from when I started at Svedala.
+Let me offer an example from when I started at Svedala in Sweden.

-I that was my first time working with those players and in almost all cases the first I saw of them on-court in person.
+That was my first time working with those players, and in almost all cases the first I saw of them on-court in person.
 Before I could figure out what to prioritize for training I needed to know where the players and the team were from a number of different perspectives.
 My plan was to have them spend the first practice basically just playing a number of different games to get a general overview.
 Then, in the subsequent sessions, I’d narrow the focus down to look at certain things more closely based on what I saw in that first session.

 Having said all this, chances are there are certain things that you know you’re going to need to work on in training.
 For younger and developing players, serving and passing are usually right at the top of the list, as an example.
 You can easily incorporate training of the things you know will be priorities right from the start, and build in opportunities to assess other areas around that.